wconrad/wconrad.github.io/_posts/2014-03-17-postscript-is-hard-to-read.markdown

-The author can help you keep track of the operand stack by writing short functions so you don't have to hold too much in your head at once, and with the judicious use of the comments.
+The author can help you keep track of the operand stack by writing short functions so you don't have to hold too much in your head at once, and with the judicious use of comments.
 But that's all work the author has to do in order to give you something that most other languages have out of the box.

 Postscript is a strange language like that.
 It has some fairly